Lisbon’s Squares

 Highlights:

-– Statue of Luís de Camões: The central monument pays tribute to the famed poet.
+Statue of Luís de Camões: A tribute to the legendary writer.

 Tips: